 Innovation and collaboration bring scientists, ranchers and outdoor enthusiasts together on Heart Mountain Ranch Preserve.
 As a site for advancing the field of rangeland management and ecology, the preserve hosts sustainable cattle grazing on its pastures, weed management projects and wildlife field research.

 The rugged trail to Heart Mountain’s summit also attracts hikers.
 Horseback riders are welcome to enjoy the lower trails and take in the preserve’s undeveloped and wide-open vistas.
-The Heart Mountain Trail Interpretive Cabin offers information about the geology, cultural significance and ecology of Heart Mountain and the surrounding land.
+The Heart Mountain Trailhead Interpretive Cabin offers information about the geology, cultural significance and ecology of Heart Mountain and the surrounding land.

 What to See: Plants